Counting multiple graphs in generalized Tur\'an problems: The colored variant

 After this, we obtain an independent set $A$ of vertices such that each vertex $w\not\in A$ is connected to each vertex $u\in A$, by edges of the same color.
 Observe that this property does not change in further symmetrization steps.

 In the second phase we pick a vertex not in $A$ and do the same what we did in the first phase.
 This way we obtain another independent set, and so on.
 After at most $m-1$ phases we obtain a complete multipartite graph $G'$ with at most $m-1$ classes such that for any two of its classes, all the edges between them are of the same color, and the vertices inside a class have the same $d^*$-value.
 Obviously $x(G')=x(G)$.
-We can assume $G'$ has $m-1$ parts, as otherwise we can add edges to it, increasing the number of parts without decreasing $x(G')$.
-For a part $A$, let $d^*(A)=|A|d^*(a)$ for some $a\in A$.
+If $G$ has at least $m-1$ vertices, then we can assume that $G'$ has $m-1$ parts, as otherwise we can add edges to it, increasing the number of parts without decreasing $x(G')$.

 Let us introduce a symmetrization operation on classes of $G'$.
 When we symmetrize $A$ to $B$, for every third class $C$, we recolor the edges between $A$ and $C$ with the colors of the edges between $B$ and $C$.
 We mimic the previous part of the proof now, with classes of $G'$ playing the role of the vertices.
 However, any two classes are connected, so one of the colors will play the role of the non-edges.
 We pick the color such that the smallest clique, say $K_p$ we count is of that color.
 If there are no edges of that color, we pick the second smallest clique and so on.
 Let blue be the first color in this ordering such that there exist blue edges in $G'$ and we always symmetrize two classes connected by blue edges.

+We claim that either symmetrizing $A$ to $B$, or symmetrizing $B$ to $A$ does not decrease $x$.
+Consider the contribution of part $A$ to $x$, i.e., the sum of the number of copies of $H_i$ in color $i$ that contain a vertex from $A$.
+Let $y$ be this number without counting the blue cliques that contain vertices from both $A$ and $B$, and analogously $z$ denote the contribution of $B$ without those blue cliques.
+Observe that the blue cliques that contain vertices from both $A$ and $B$ remain in the graph after the symmetrization.
+Therefore, $x$ increases by $y-z$ or $z-y$, depending on the direction of the symmetrization, hence indeed at least one of the two symmetrizations does not decrease $x$.

-Then we obtain first a set of classes each connected by blue edges, then another set, and so on, i.e. at the end of this process, being either connected by blue edges or not connected is an equivalence relation on the vertices.
+Applying such symmetrization steps repeatedly, we obtain first a set of classes each connected by blue edges, then another set, and so on, i.e. at the end of this process, being either connected by blue edges or not connected is an equivalence relation on the vertices.
 Let $G''$ be the graph obtained this way.